 - A variety of herbs and spices can be added to the mashed turnips.
 Try a couple of tablespoons of finely chopped sage or rosemary, a clove or two of roasted or sautéed garlic, or a pinch of paprika or ground ginger.

-- If your turnips came with the greens, don't throw them away!
-Rinse and finely chop the turnip greens and add them while mashing.
+- If your turnips came with the greens, don't throw them away.
+Rinse and finely chop them and add them in while mashing.
 Or turn them into their own turnip green side dish.

-- For slightly creamier and lightly tart mashed turnips, add a heaping tablespoon of sour cream with the butter.
+- For creamier and slightly tart mashed turnips, add a heaping tablespoon of sour cream or plain Greek yogurt with the butter.

-- Add other root vegetables such as a carrot, potato, rutabaga, or parsnip to the boiling water if you like.
-Make sure all of the different vegetables are very tender before draining.
+- Add other root vegetables such as carrots, potatoes, rutabagas, or parsnips to the boiling water if you like.
+Make sure all of the vegetables are very tender before draining.

 How Do You Get the Bitterness Out of Turnips?

 Smaller turnips tend to be sweeter and less bitter, so start by selecting fresh, small, tender turnips and peeling them.
 Adding a little sugar to your turnips after cooking can also help to counteract any bitterness.

 Turnips have a different flavor profile from potatoes but cook up similarly.
 If you want to add more flavor to a soup, pan of roasted veggies, or mash, try swapping some or all of the potatoes for turnips.